Show All Answers

 From March through May, our crews will open hydrants thoughout our service area in brief intervals in order to draw water more forcefully through the distribution system.
 This helps to dislodge sediment that may have collected in water mains over the past year.
 Crews will work each day, Monday through Friday (excluding holidays), from 7:00 a.m. until 3:30 p.m.

 Customers are notified about the 2020 flushing program via bill insert and notices are posted in the local newspaper, The Free Lance Star.

 To learn more about the Water Main Flushing Program, please view the Annual Water Main Flushing Program (LINK).

-The Annual Water Main Flushing Program takes place in the areas and subdivisions that are served by Spotsylvania County Utilities.
+The Annual Water Main Flushing Program typically takes place in the Spring in the areas and subdivisions that are served by Spotsylvania County Utilities.
 Private water systems and mobile home parks will not be flushed as part of this program.